aazibch/jokeslides/README.md

 The demo can be accessed at https://jokeslides.onrender.com/.

+You can log into the admin panel by going to https://jokeslides.onrender.com/login and entering the following credentials:

+**Email**: jackson@domain.com
+**Password**: demopassword123

 ## Details

 This application has an admin UI through which one can add, edit, or delete jokes.